Wie is de Mol? (Dutch TV series) season 24: Episode 1 - Een Handje Helpen

-Each candidate meets with host Rik van de Westelaken at Chapultepec Castle, who reveals to them that six candidates received an exemption in the previous assignment and that they would all go on speed dates to try and find out who has them.
-In an assignment where candidates meet each other for the first time, each candidate undergoes a one-on-one conversation with every other candidate to discuss who may have received the exemptions.
-Afterwards, each candidate privately votes for one candidate they believe earned an exemption at the previous assignment.
-If any candidate who holds an exemption receives a vote, the group earns €1,000 for the pot and that exemption is taken out of the game.
+Each candidate meets with host Rik van de Westelaken at Chapultepec Castle, who reveals to them that six candidates received an Exemption in the previous assignment and that they would all go on speed dates to try and find out who has them.
+In an assignment where candidates meet each other for the first time, each candidate undergoes a one-on-one conversation with every other candidate to discuss who may have received the Exemptions.
+Afterwards, each candidate privately votes for one candidate they believe earned an Exemption at the previous assignment.
+If any candidate with an Exemption receives a vote, the group earns €1,000 for the pot and that Exemption is surrendered.

-Babs, Jeroen, Kees, Rian, Rosario and Tooske all received at least one vote meaning their exemptions were revoked and €6,000 was earned for the pot.
+Babs, Jeroen, Kees, Rian, Rosario and Tooske all received at least one vote meaning their Exemptions were revoked and €6,000 was earned for the pot.